rails/solid_cache/README.md

 Expiring when we reach 80% of the batch size allows us to expire records from the cache faster than we write to it when we need to reduce the cache size.

 Only triggering expiry when we write means that the if the cache is idle, the background thread is also idle.

+If you want the cache expiry to be run in a background job instead of a thread, you can set `expiry_method` to `:job`.
+This will enqueue a `SolidCache::ExpiryJob`.

 ### Using a dedicated cache database